 Proteinuria may indicate glomerulonephritis, or inflammation of the glomeruli.

-Normally, when the glomeruli filter blood, they reabsorb protein.
-If the glomeruli are injured, protein can pass through and enter the urine.
+Usually, when the glomeruli filter blood, they reabsorb protein.
+However, if the glomeruli are damaged, protein can pass through and enter the urine.

 Glomerulonephritis may also cause hematuria, or red blood cells in the urine.
-Hematuria makes urine look pink or cola-colored.
+Hematuria can make urine look pink or cola-colored.

-If CKD progresses, it can result in kidney failure.
+If CKD progresses, it can result in kidney failure, which can be life threatening if left untreated.

 Autoimmune diseases